Ivan Sylvester Rodrigues: Voice acting

-As Interviewer
+Interviewing

-Ivan is a professional interviewer and has interviewed many top CXOs and Business Leaders as part of the Economic Times Cutting Chai Stories.
-These interviews are available on You Tube.
+Ivan is a professional interviewer and has interviewed many top CXOs and Business Leaders as part of the Economic Times Cutting Chai Stories as also The Brand Story.
+These interviews are available on YouTube.

-As Compere
+Hosting

-Ivan's background as a senior management professional helps bring insight into the pulse of the audience and the profiled speakers and dignitaries.
-He has the ability to keep proceedings on track and to time, as well as keep things light.
-He has been a Compere and MC for corporate events organized by conference producers such as Times Conferences (ET Edge), Dun & Bradstreet, Bloomberg, NRAI, UBM & EC Council.
+He has been a compere and MC for corporate events organized by conference producers such as Times Conferences (ET Edge), Dun & Bradstreet, Bloomberg, NRAI, UBM and EC Council.

-Speech and Drama Workshops
+TEDx speaker

-Ivan regularly conducts speech and drama workshops for school children and corporates.
+Ivan delivered his first TED Talk at TEDx MSRIT in Bangalore titled, "You Are Never Too Old To Pursue Your Dreams".